Going Bush

 click any image below to enlarge

-I needed to be mindful that I am working with a very rare classic vehicle & I will be drilling no un nescessary holes or altering the bodywork or chassis to accomodate the EV conversion, and there will be no visible external difference to original apart from lack of an exhaust tail-pipe.
+I needed to be mindful that I am working with a very rare (esp. in this country) classic vehicle & I will be drilling no un-necessary holes or altering the bodywork or chassis to accommodate the EV conversion, and there will be no visible external difference to original apart from lack of an exhaust tail-pipe.

 The conversion will save me fixing the leaky Zenith Carby (again) and will be completely reversible and I can reconfigure to original (if it does not work out).